sleepingdragoninn/surveyor/README.md

 Thank you to everyone who's been involved and helped to make this project happen, both directly and by fluttering about the sidelines - trust me, that's a lot of you!

-We made this mod because it sounded cool - we hope it helps other artists and mod devs to make cool things too!
+We made this mod because it sounded cool - we hope it helps other artists and mod devs to make cool things too.
+Enjoy!